 Instructions

-• Place trimmed and cubed pork shoulder in a gallon-sized zip-top bag along with the marinade.
+• Place trimmed and cubed pork shoulder in a large bowl or a gallon-sized zip-top bag along with the marinade.
 Refrigerate for at least 1 hour or up to 8 hours.

 • Serve shredded pork on corn tortillas with diced pineapple, red onions, cilantro, and avocado.
 Enjoy!